Assault of DeAndre Harris: Trials and conviction

 On May 3, 2018, Alex Michael Ramos was convicted of malicious wounding by a jury in Charlottesville.
 They recommended a six-year sentence with no fine.

 On May 21, 2018, Daniel Patrick Borden pleaded guilty to malicious wounding.
 Sentencing was expected in October 2018, but delayed until January 7, 2019, when he received a suspended sentence of 20 years, with three years and ten months of actual incarceration.

 On August 23, 2018, Goodwin received a sentence of eight years (with an additional two years suspended), while Ramos received a six years sentence (with an additional three years of probation).

-On February 8, 2019, Tyler Watkins Davis entered an Alford plea on the malicious wounding charge, he received a sentence of two years and one month.
+On February 8, 2019, Tyler Watkins Davis entered an Alford plea on the malicious wounding charge; he received a sentence of two years and one month.

 Assault charge and acquittal of Harris

 Members of the North Carolina's League of the South, a white supremacist organization, including 48-year-old Harold Ray Crews, the League's North Carolina chairman, and the League's public relations spokesman, Hunter Wallace, alleged that Harris had injured Crews during an altercation in front of the parking garage just before Harris's own beating.
 The League of the South presented their evidence to both the Charlottesville Police and the commonwealth of Virginia attorney.
-When they did not issue a warrant, Wallace and Crews went to Merlyn Goeschl, a local judge.
+When they did not issue a warrant, Wallace and Crews went to Merlyn Goeschl, a local magistrate.
 On October 9, Goeschl signed a warrant for Harris' arrest on a felony charge of unlawful wounding.
-Goeschl later explained that she "found probable cause to believe Harris committed the offense based on the personal statements of Crews."
+Goeschl later explained that he "found probable cause to believe Harris committed the offense based on the personal statements of Crews."
 The warrant was issued on October 9 and Harris turned himself in three days later.
 He was immediately released without having to post a secured bail.

 Interpretations of video footage differ on whether Crews used a flagpole to attack "another counterprotester" or Harris himself: